 Distribution: Occurring in scattered locations on both sides of the Cascades crest in Washington; British Columbia to Washington, otherwise Rocky Mountains east to the Atlantic Coast.

 Habitat: Streambanks and other moist, disturbed places.

-Origin: Introduced from farther east in United States
+Origin: Introduced from further east in North America

 Conservation Status: Not of concern